Skip to main content

 The Slower Path of Systemic Recalibration

 While you may feel the effects of cortisol and insulin regulation quite quickly, other hormonal systems require a longer period of consistent input to adapt.
-The HPG axis, which governs the production of like testosterone and estrogen, operates on a much slower timeline.
+The HPG axis, which governs the production of sex hormones like testosterone and estrogen, operates on a much slower timeline.

 These hormones are tied to long-term processes like reproductive capacity, muscle maintenance, and bone density.
 Their production is influenced by the overall health of the entire system.
 The body interprets consistent resistance training, adequate nutrition, and managed stress levels as signals of a safe and thriving environment, which in turn supports robust HPG function.